Early Thru Hikers

 His fully loaded pack weighed around 45 pounds, and like Shaffer, he depended entirely on stores along the Trail for resupply.
 From start to finish he made the trip in 123 days, subsisting primarily on dried soups, dehydrated potatoes, chocolate pudding mix (his typical breakfast), powdered milk, deviled ham, nuts, and whatever fruits and cheeses he could buy along the way.
 Like many of the earliest long distance hikers on the Trail, Espy found that the most remote sections of North Carolina, Tennessee, and Virginia still lacked a complete set of shelters.
 He therefore regularly asked farm families along the route if he could sleep in their haylofts, although, he reported, they generally insisted that he sleep in one of their beds and have dinner with the family.
 He also spent one night (as a guest) in the Damascus, Virginia town jail, having made friends with the local chief of police.

-At the Smith Gap Shelter in Pennsylvania, Espy met Chester Dziengielewski, who was likewise on a thru hike--but southbound from Maine to Georgia.
+At the Smith Gap Shelter in Pennsylvania, Espy (at right) met Chester Dziengielewski (far left), who was likewise on a thru hike--but southbound from Maine to Georgia.
 The two shared notes about the trail and by the end of the summer, both were successful thru hikers.
 Espy also reported that more than once he went more than a week without seeking another person along the trail.
 In an interview 60 years later, he said, “I got what I intended out of the Appalachian Trail.
 I got to see God’s work in nature.’’

 Mildred Norman Ryder (1952)